ethereumclassic/Awesome-ETC/README.md

 Descriptions and implementations of Ethereum-related protocols.

+### Swarm

-### [Swarm](https://swarm.ethereum.org/) - Swarm is a distributed storage platform and content distribution service.
+- [Introduction to Swarm](https://swarm.ethereum.org/) - Swarm is a distributed storage platform and content distribution service.

+### Whisper

-### [Whisper](https://github.com/ethereum/wiki/wiki/Whisper-pages) - A communication protocol for DApps to communicate with each other.
+- [Introduction to Whisper](https://github.com/ethereum/wiki/wiki/Whisper-pages) - A communication protocol for DApps to communicate with each other.

-## zk-SNARKS
+### zk-SNARKS

-Verify knowledge of a secret without revealing it.

-- [Introduction to zk-SNARKS with examples](https://media.consensys.net/introduction-to-zksnarks-with-examples-3283b554fc3b) - A practical overview of zk-SNARKS.
+- [Introduction to zk-SNARKS with examples](https://media.consensys.net/introduction-to-zksnarks-with-examples-3283b554fc3b) - A practical overview of zk-SNARKS, verify knowledge of a secret without revealing it.
 - [A practical beginner's guide to creating, proving, and verifying zkSNARKs](https://github.com/jstoxrocky/zksnarks_example) - Introduction to zk-SNARKS and implementation as a smart contract.
 - [zk-SNARKS: Under the Hood](https://medium.com/@VitalikButerin/zk-snarks-under-the-hood-b33151a013f6) - Technical explanation of zk-SNARKS.
 - [zk-SNARKs in a nutshell](https://blog.ethereum.org/2016/12/05/zksnarks-in-a-nutshell/) - Technical explanation of zk-SNARKS.